 The Roberto Busa Prize is an award of the Alliance of Digital Humanities Organisations (ADHO).
-It is named in honour of Father Roberta Busa (b.
-1913), the first pioneer of humanities computing, who in 1949 began experiments in linguistic automation as part of his research on the writings of Thomas Aquinas.
-This computational work was central to publication of the 56-volume Index Thomisticus, completed in 1980.
-The Busa award is given to recognise outstanding lifetime achievements in the application of information and communications technologies to humanities research.
+It is named in honour of Father Roberto Busa, the first pioneer of humanities computing, who in 1949 began experiments in linguistic automation, with the support of the IBM offices in New York and Milan, as part of his analytical research on the writings of Thomas Aquinas.
+The computational work was central to the thirty years of research whose published output was the 56-volume Index Thomisticus, completed in 1980.